 Observability¶

-liter-llm emits OpenTelemetry-compatible tracing spans for every LLM request via two Tower middleware layers: TracingLayer and CostTrackingLayer.
+Liter-llm emits OpenTelemetry-compatible tracing spans for every LLM request via two Tower middleware layers: TracingLayer and CostTrackingLayer.
 Spans follow the OpenTelemetry GenAI semantic conventions.

 Feature flags¶